cibere/chattotwitch-docs/docs/index.md

 - **Edit Whitelist Settings:**
   This lets you Whitelist a discord/twitch user, or Whitelist them.
 Also lets you toggle if it's enabled or not.
 You can read more about whitelisting [here](#whitelist)

+- **Edit Directional Settings:**
+  Directional Settings will let you choose which way messages are sent.
+By defualt it is set to both directions for crosschat, but you can change that.

 ## Premium Settings

 _These features require you to be a [premium member](/premium/)_